jadekeegan/compiler/README.md

 ## Developer Concerns
 - I made everything, including integers, 64-bit, but I didn't do any extra handling for math expressions.
-- I did not modify `makeMalloc()`, so it allocates a full page rather than just the size of the class.
-This would be a quick fix though, as I do still calculate the size of my classes regardless.
-I would just need to move that size value into RSI.
 - There are definitely cases for identification where I allowed things to just raise a Java NullPointerException on failing test cases where a declaration is not found, particularly because I don't immediately stop identification when I find an error.

 # Extra Credit
 1. Used a single traversal for Identification and Type-Checking.
 (1pt)
+2. Allocated correct number of bytes for new objects and arrays in the heap.
+(1pt)
-2. Reduced the number of pushes/pops in my compiler by moving to RAX instead of pushing literals to the stack when visited.
+3. Reduced the number of pushes/pops in my compiler by moving to RAX instead of pushing literals to the stack when visited.
 (2pts?)
 4. Extended ModRMSIB to use mod=00 and mod=01 properly.
 This is done through if statements at the bottom of my Make() methods.
 (1pt)
 5. Implement method overloading.
 See the `/tests` directory for the tests.
 (2pts)
 6. Report line and column numbers for errors.
 See the `/tests` directory for examples for parsing and contextual analysis error reporting.
 (1pt?)